Application Architecture

 Cell

-Cells occupy slots in a hApp.
+Cells fill roles in a hApp.
 Each cell is a combination of a participant’s unique cryptographic key pair (their agent ID) and a DNA.
 Within one participant’s instance of a hApp, all cells share the same agent ID.
 Each cell acts as the participant’s personal agent — every piece of data that it creates or message it sends, it does so from the perspective of that agent.

 Each cell stores its own agent history and is a member of an isolated network along with other cells that share the same DNA.
 This is useful for creating separate spaces inside a single hApp — individual project workspaces or private chat channels, for example.